DianeDouet/ploidy_mating_QG/README.md

 - variance: computes the genetic variance, the genic variance and the genetic covariance
 - freqAncestral: returns the frequency of an ancestral allele
 - inbreedingDepression: computes inbreeding depression

+The python file Code_Bottleneck is another version of the code designed to simulate demographic stochasticity associated with polyploidization events.